wp-plugins/ml-slider/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix: Number of slides per slideshow limited to WordPress 'blog pages show at most' setting (reported by and thanks to: Kenny)

 = 1.2 =
 * Improvement: Code refactored
 * Fix: Unable to assign the same image to more than one slider